kristoff-it/advanced-hello-world/README.md

 6. Congratulations, now everytime you log something, it also gets sent to both Discord and Twitch!

 Uncomment the panic handler to send to Twitch panic messages.

+## Credits
+You can thank https://github.com/fengb and https://github.com/xackus for helping me concote this abomination.